Orlando Healthcare Fraud Defense Lawyers

-Once we have this information, our Orlando healthcare fraud defense lawyers can then develop a customized and comprehensive case strategy designed to favorably resolve the investigation as quickly and with as little publicity as possible.
+Once we have this information, our Orlando healthcare fraud defense attorney can then develop a customized and comprehensive case strategy designed to favorably resolve the investigation as quickly and with as little publicity as possible.

 Sources of Authority in Federal Healthcare Fraud Investigations

 The False Claims Act (FCA) prohibits the submission of any “false or fraudulent” claim for payment by the federal government.
 This includes both intentional and unintentional “false” claims, with intentional claims having the potential to lead to criminal charges.
 Most federal healthcare fraud investigations involve allegations under the FCA.
 And with each individual billing constituting a separate claim, providers can often face hundreds of thousands, if not millions, of dollars in financial penalties.

 2. The Anti-Kickback Statute

 The Anti-Kickback Statute (AKS) prohibits the offer, payment, solicitation, or receipt of referral fees or other forms of “remuneration” in connection with Medicare, Medicaid, Tricare, and DOL beneficiary referrals.
 While the AKS’s prohibitory language is extremely broad, there are numerous “safe harbors” that can provide insulation from liability under a variety of different narrowly-prescribed circumstances.
 Similar to the False Claims Act, the AKS includes provisions for civil and criminal penalties.

 The Stark Law prohibits so-called “physician self-referrals.”
 Unlike the False Claims Act and the Anti-Kickback Statute, the Stark Law is exclusively civil in nature.
 It also only applies to physicians and their related entities, and only to transactions involving “designated health services.”
 Nonetheless, the Stark Law can still expose physicians to substantial liability under a variety of different circumstances.